alexgrejuc/filesharer/README.md

 Then create a new one with:

-    scala filesharer.jar keygenerator
+    java -jar filesharer.jar keygenerator

-# Optional Configuration Details
+## Building the Application (Optional)

+Since a `.jar` is included with this repository, building is not necessary to run the application.
+These instructions are provided as an optional step.

+To build the application, scala (3.1.1) and the scala build tool, sbt (1.6.2), are required.
+Both of these can be installed by following the official `cs setup` [instructions](https://www.scala-lang.org/download/).

+Afterwards, from the top level filesharer directory, build the project and place the `.jar` in `working-directory`.

+    sudo sbt clean assembly
+    cp target/scala-3.1.1/FileSharer-assembly-0.jar working-directory/filesharer.jar

+The new `.jar` can now be used from within `working-directory` as described above.

+# Configuring the Application

 The above instructions require running the application from `working-directory`, although this can be changed by modifying the configuration files.
 The only restriction is that the server must be run from a directory that contains [server/config/config](working-directory/server/config/config) and the client must be run from a directory that contains [client/config/config](working-directory/client/config/config).

 Look in [src/main/scala/configuration/Configurator.scala](src/main/scala/configuration/Configurator.scala) for the format of these files.

+If the application ports need to be changed, the client and server must be given a matching data port and control port.

 With the provided configuration, the server will store its files in [working-directory/server/storage](working-directory/server/storage).